🔍 Linear Search vs Binary Search

 Searching algorithms are fundamental to computer science, and among the simplest yet most effective ones are Linear Search and Binary Search.
-In this blog, we will explore the key differences, implementations in various languages (C, C++, Java, Python, JavaScript), and their time complexities.
+This article covers their concepts, time complexities, implementations, and differences across languages.

 What is Linear Search?

-Linear Search is the simplest searching algorithm.
-It traverses the array or list sequentially from the beginning to the end, checking each element until the target value is found or the list ends.
+Linear Search traverses the list sequentially, comparing each element with the target until it is found or the list ends.

 - Best Case: